forax/java-guide/guide/chapter04-numbers.md

 ### Record and NaN
-When using an equals() to test if two double values are equals, the implementation of record as a special case so if the content is two NaNs, it works !
+When using an equals() to test if two double values are equals, the implementation of record has a special case so if each record contains a NaN, it works !

 ```java
 record MagicBeer(double content) { }